open-sauced/maintainer-intro-course/metrics-and-analytics.md

 - **Issues**: This includes the total opened and closed issues for the repositories included in your workspace, as well as the velocity of issues being closed.
 - **Engagement**: This includes the total stars, forks, and activity ratio for the repositories included in your workspace.

-You can monitor these metrics to understand the health of your project and make data-driven decisions about your project over a period of 7, 30, or 90 days.
+?> **Tip**: You can customize the time period for these metrics by selecting 7 days, 30 days, or 90 days from the dropdown menu.

 If you want to benchmark your project against other similar projects or if you'd like to create a list of repositories for inspiration, you can create a Repository Insight in your Workspace.

-#### Repository Insights

 ### Creating a New Repository Insight Page